danielefriolo/ledgerMPC/README.md

 1. Install [Maven](https://maven.apache.org/install.html#:~:text=The%20installation%20of%20Apache%20Maven,distribution%20archive%20in%20any%20directory)

-1. Go to the main dictory and install the project with the following command
+1. Navigate to the project directory and install the project with the following command

 ```shell
 mvn install